Paths to Justice

 This statement was made by Ms. Azadah Raz Mohammad, Co-Founder of the Ham Diley Campaign, at the United Nations Security Council Meeting on Afghanistan on 10 March.
 To watch the video, click here.
 Excellencies, Thank you for the opportunity to brief you on the human rights crisis in Afghanistan.
 My name is Azadah Raz…

-• Launching the Handbook on Universal Jurisdiction
+• Handbook on Universal Jurisdiction

-Launching the Handbook on Universal Jurisdiction
+Handbook on Universal Jurisdiction

 A collaboration between Monash Law Clinics and PhD students has produced the Handbook on Universal Jurisdiction: Holding the Taliban Accountable for International Crimes.
 Members of the Afghanistan diaspora living in Melbourne recently gathered with supporters to launch the Handbook on Universal Jurisdiction.
 The book is the result of many years of work by the…